 ANSWER: Candidate qualifications in your governing documents control.
 Because of the significant disruption caused by litigation and the conflicts of interest it creates for a sitting director to be suing the association, you should amend your bylaws to require that a candidate not be a party in any legal proceeding against the association or its officers or directors.
 Absent this restriction, you cannot prevent someone from running for the board while suing the association.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.